SourabhKalburgi/university-fee-selector/README.md

   * Levels → *UG, PG, DIPLOMA, Ph.D*
 * Fee amount is shown after all four selections.
 * “Clear Selection” resets all dropdowns to the initial state.
-* Hidden characters in JSON keys are cleaned before matching.

 ---